yoyozbi/nvim-config/README.md

 ## Usage
 > TODO: for now read `lua/core/keymaps.lua` for reference

-Note that the config uses `;` as the leader key by default, you can of course change it in `lua/core/keymaps.lua`, line `1`<br>
+Note that the config uses `,` as the leader key by default, you can of course change it in `lua/core/keymaps.lua`, line `1`<br>
-Most keymaps in this setup are what I call declarative keymaps, for example, everything related to terminal emulator starts with `;t`, so `;tt` means "terminal toggle", and `;tn` means "terminal new"<br>
+Most keymaps in this setup are what I call declarative keymaps, for example, everything related to terminal emulator starts with `,t`, so `,tt` means "terminal toggle", and `,tn` means "terminal new"<br>
-Btw, tryout `;lb` in files with LSP support, it's really fancy!
+Btw, tryout `,lb` in files with LSP support, it's really fancy!

 ## Contributing
 **Having troubles**<br>